Unspokenevil/hg-engine-wiki/Dex-Flag-Expansion-Documentation.md

 This allows for 2048 Pokémon to be seen, caught, and male/female comparisons.

-All of Dex Expansion is disabled with the `ALLOW_SAVE_CHANGES` config in `armips/include/config.s`.
+All of Dex Flag Expansion is disabled with the `ALLOW_SAVE_CHANGES` config in `armips/include/config.s`.
 This is done to maintain PKHeX compatibility in hacks that desire to do so.